The Glaucoma Specialist Sarasota, Florida Needs

 - Miotic or cholinergic agents

 - Surgery and other therapies

 Other treatment options include laser therapy or surgical procedures.
-There are always risks with any procedure and Dr. Adler will advise you of the risks/benefits and if surgical intervention is necessary for your glaucoma.
+There are always risks with any procedure and Dr. Adler, the glaucoma specialist Sarasota, Florida trusts, will advise you on the associated risks and benefits and if surgical intervention is necessary for your glaucoma.